-The most powerful usage of this concept, for satellite development, would be to create a separate telemetry and telecommand database in XTCE for each instrument on board the spacecraft, and another one for the spacecraft commanding itself (for navigation, attitude control, etc.).
+An example usage of this concept, for satellite development, would be to create a separate telemetry and telecommand database in XTCE for each instrument on board the spacecraft, and another one for the spacecraft bus itself (for navigation, attitude control, etc.).

-XTCE allows assembling these separate databases inputs into one large database (for instance, the satellite database) without integration problems.
+XTCE allows assembling these separate databases inputs into one large database (for instance, the satellite database) using XInclude.
 In this way, each dedicated database can describe its own information for telemetry or/and telecommanding.
-The Magenta Book (MB) provides examples and the Red Book (RB) provides definitions for the names and structure.
-The different databases will use the MB and RB standard to be consistent.
-For more details about the concepts, please refer to 3.1.
+The XML Telemetric and Command Exchange (XTCE) Element Description Green Book CCSDS 660.1-G-2 (“XTCE 1.2 Elements”) provides examples and the XML Telemetric and Command Exchange (XTCE) Blue Book CCSDS 660.0-B-2 (“XTCE 1.2 Standard”) details the XTCE Schema elements and attributes.

 Telemetry

+XTCE allows one to describe features of packets and packet structure, telemetered values to engineering ground values, calibrators, alarms and telemetry related algorithms for the purposed of ground processing.

-Telemetry containers allow users to describe how their telemetry is packaged.
+Telemetry packets are described using the XTCE Container element which allows users to describe how their telemetry is packaged.
 XTCE uses containers to describe a sequence of bits.
 In CCSDS, this packaging takes the form of a packet or even a part of a packet.
-For TDM, this packaging is a frame.
+For TDM, this packaging is likely a minor frame.

-Parameters can be grouped together to build containers.
-Once containers are described the XTCE user can begin to define the properties.

-Properties are encoding, decoding, and frame synchronization.
-Aside from these, XTCE allows a dedicated element to gather filter on containers.
-This means that XTCE support the concept of services and messages, and help in defining criterion for packet selection.

-The user can also make reference to other algorithms not defined in XTCE for special purposes.

-Commanding

-Command containers allow users to describe how their commands are packaged and the actual order of arguments and parameters.
-The command and telemetry containers are identical except for some additional elements in the command container.
+XTCE Containers list their mnemonic entry fields or Parameters which are grouped together to build Containers – entries (EntrySet) are addressable and may have other information associated them (such as a conditional for inclusion, and so no).

+Once Containers are described in XTCE, the various Parameter (mnemonic) properties should be completed as well.

+This would include information such as the name, packet encoding, and all the information needed by ground processing system to the fully transform those bits into ground engineering data type values.

+Alarms (limits) and calibration information are also included in this area.

+TeleCommanding

+XTCE supports commanding in two ways.
+Firstly it has a high level command description area (MetaCommand – aka “command”) which includes Arguments, and then a “packaging” area which is similar to the TelemetryMetaData Container above but local to it called CommandContainer.

-Some of the additional command definition elements allowed are:
+The additional command definition elements are:

-transmission constraint checks;
+TransmissionConstraint – constrains the current command;

-verifiers, i.e., check based on telemetry after the supposed execution of a command;
+VerifierSet -- verifiers, i.e., verifies the current command;

-interlocks;

-significance (criticality of the command).
+Interlock – constrains the next command;

+DefaultSignificance (also ContextSignificance – level of access to the command);

+ParameterToSetList – Parameters to set after the command is sent;

+ParametersToSuspendAlarmsOnSet – suspend alarms on this Parameters after the command is set.

-In XTCE, command arguments are local to a command and cannot be reused between commands.
+In XTCE, command Arguments are local to a command and cannot be reused between commands.

-However, commands can be inherited, namely a command can be derived from another command.
-XTCE also supports a simple structure to describe a sequence of commands (a list of commands).
+However, commands may be inherited, namely a command may be derived from another command using the BaseMetaCommand element.

+There is also an element to describe a sequence of commands called BlockMetaCommand.

 Services

 Services represent an advanced concept of selection in XTCE.
 This concept allows the grouping of containers under a given label.
-For example, all packets that have a dedicated parameter value can be put under the ‘memory dump’ service.
-The selection can be done on several parameters values.
+For example, all that are related to the onboard ‘memory dump’ function could be grouped under a service in the Service section with the same name.